UModeler/UModeler.github.io/_sources/removetools.txt

 .. note::

- | If you select ``Combine`` tool with no selected vertices, you will enter ``Combine Vertex`` mode.
+ | If you select ``Combine Tool`` with no selected vertices, you will enter ``Combine Vertex`` mode.
 In this mode you can selected vertices and set up some options and combine them.
  | However, if you click on ``Combine`` button with some vertices selected, the combine action will happen immediately.

 Properties